ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/keilstudiocloud.md

 ## Get started

-[Get started with an Mbed OS Blinky example](https://developer.arm.com/documentation/102497/latest/Tutorials/Get-started-with-an-Mbed-OS-Blinky-example) is a great way to start.
+The [Keil Studio Cloud](/learning-paths/microcontrollers/keilstudiocloud/) Learning Path is a great way to start with an example project.

+You can explore more tutorials in the [Keil Studio documentation](https://developer.arm.com/documentation/102497/1-7/Tutorials).